JoeStrout/annelids/README.md

 3. Double-click the Mini Micro application.

 That's it.
-Mini Micro automatically looks for a `user.minidis`k (folder or zip file) next to itself, and runs the `startup.ms` script found therein.
+Mini Micro automatically looks for a `user.minidisk` (folder or zip file) next to itself, and runs the `startup.ms` script found therein.